Skip to main content

 Best Practices

-- Combine with Fuzzy Mode (Premium) for protection against unicode-based spoofing
+• Combine with Fuzzy Mode (Premium) for protection against Unicode-based spoofing